anderthetable/CashScriptDocs/Languaje/Examples.md

     }
 }
 ```

+Compared to the manually written and hand-optimized opcodes version of the contract, the CashScript compiled bytecode has just 5 extra opcodes overhead (7 extra bytes).
+Furthermore, even contracts with hand-optimized bytecode can still be used with the CashScript SDK, [find out more in the optimization guide](/Guides/Optimization#hand-optimizing-bytecode).

 More advanced examples on covenants, using NFTs to keep local state and issuing NFTs as receipts can be found in the [Covenants & Introspection Guide](/Guides/Covenants.md).